zhang-liyi/vampprior-prototype/README.md

 # Analyzing the Benefits of Prototypes for Semi-Supervised Category Learning

+Based on paper *Analyzing the Benefits of Prototypes for Semi-Supervised Category Learning* by Liyi Zhang, Logan Nelson, Thomas L. Griffiths, accepted at Cognitive Science Society 2024.

 ### Train VAE with VampPrior

 This section can be skipped if you would like to directly analyze two trained models.